Qiskit/qiskit-ibm-transpiler/README.md

 # qiskit_ibm_transpiler

-A library to use [Qiskit Transpiler service](https://docs.quantum.ibm.com/transpile/qiskit-ibm-transpiler) and the [AI transpiler passes](https://docs.quantum.ibm.com/transpile/ai-transpiler-passes).
+A library to use [Qiskit IBM Transpiler](https://docs.quantum.ibm.com/transpile/qiskit-ibm-transpiler) and the [AI transpiler passes](https://docs.quantum.ibm.com/transpile/ai-transpiler-passes).

-**Note** The Qiskit transpiler service and the AI transpiler passes use different experimental services that are only available for IBM Quantum Premium Plan users.
+**Note** The Qiskit IBM Transpiler and the AI transpiler passes use different experimental services that are only available for IBM Quantum Premium Plan users.
 This library and the releated services are an alpha release, subject to change.

 ## Installing the qiskit-ibm-transpiler

-To use the Qiskit transpiler service, install the `qiskit-ibm-transpiler` package:
+To use the Qiskit IBM Transpiler, install the `qiskit-ibm-transpiler` package:

 ```sh
 pip install qiskit-ibm-transpiler